CCurl/c3/README.md

 ## Building c3:
 - Windows: there is a c3.sln file for Visual Studio
-  - Use the x86 configuration (32-bit)
+  - You can use the either configuration (x86 or x64)
 - Linux: there is a makefile
-  - It uses clang -O3 and builds a 64-bit version
+  - "make c3" builds the 64-bit version, c3
+  - "make c3-32" builds the 32-bit version, c3-32
+  - "make" builds both versions
 - Apple: I do not have an Apple, so I cannot build for Apples
   - But c3 is minimal enough that it should be easy to port to an Apple system
 - Arduino: there is a c3.ino file